Updated 19th October 2020

 We’re still advocating cycling as a healthy individual activity that can help us in the months ahead.
 Use sensible precautions and follow the advice of health professionals.
 Just as before the outbreak, we would argue that a lack of exercise and fresh air is more dangerous to human health than careful cycling.

 Sensible and safe cycling is outdoors and can be done individually or with your children.
-It could be just what we need to help boost immune systems, keep our spirits up and get a bit of Vitamin D as the Spring rolls in.
+It could be just what we need to help boost immune systems, keep our spirits up.
 It is also a lot less likely to transmit the virus than travelling on public transport, or in taxis – and the environmental benefits over private cars don’t need re-stating.

 Of course – we are not health experts and our advice is merely based on our own assessments and the things we’re reading online – just like you.
 If you’ve been told to self-isolate or have symptoms, then hopefully it’s obvious that that’s what you should do.